HomerKH19/MM1-Updates/README.md

 https://github.com/HomerKH19/MM1-Updates/blob/main/MM1%20Bus%20Pinout.pdf

 A PDF of the BOM's are available to download also.

+Also I am putting up the lastest Schematics I have been working on with KiCAD.
+The CPU Board.

 ### Goals
 - [X] Make replacement backplane that accepts an ATX style PSU V 1.5